yangchenyun/yangchenyun.github.com/source/_posts/2013-07-06-value-objects-explained-with-ruby.markdown

 At last, we've went through several different ways to implement the concept of values objects using Ruby's normal class definition and `Struct` class.
 Finally, we ended up with a useful gem `Values` to create value objects with ease and conciseness.

 Does the explanation of value objects provide you inspiration for writing more elegant code?
-What's your experience with value objects?
+What's your opinions towards the usage of value objects?

 [^1]: "Equal" is used in the meaning of equality(`==` or `eql?`) instead of identify(`equal?`) here.